 Two large rivers - Struma and Mesta, flow through the region forming picturesque valleys.
 The beautiful nature of Blagoevgrad region is considered a big resource that will have in future bigger meaning for the development of the region.

-The climate in the most southern regions ranges from continental and alpine to mediterranean.
+The climate in the most southern regions ranges from continental and alpine to Mediterranean.

 The nature resources of the region of Blagoevgrad are wood, coals, ore, mineral springs (40 percent from the general capacity of the country), building materials - granite, marble.
 The agricultural land is 38.8 percent and the forests - 52 percent.